What this agent can do

 Step 1: Set up your Custom Fields

-Open your field overview to create the fields your agent will use.
-Select Custom Fields.
+Click Fields to open your field overview to create the fields your agent will use.

 Add new fields

-Click Add Custom Field and choose the field type:
+Click Create, give the Field a name, context and choose the field format.

 “Save the visitor’s company name exactly as they mention it.”